 As economic and geopolitical competition grows between the U.S. and China, Americans say they want to get tougher with China on economic issues and the Chinese hold a more negative view of relations with the U.S.

 As China is projecting its power abroad and preparing for a change of leadership at home, the Pew Research Center’s Global Attitudes Project asked the Chinese public what it thought of other countries, especially its neighbors.
 The Project’s spring survey also asked people in a number of other countries what they thought of China.
 Some […]

 While China prepares for a leadership change, the Chinese people believe their country is facing growing challenges, including rising prices, inequality, corruption, and consumer safety.
 The Chinese public is also increasingly expressing reservations about relations with the U.S.

 Richard Wike, Associate Director of the Pew Research Center’s Global Attitudes Project, answers questions about public opinion at home and abroad regarding China and the United States.

-The U.S. image abroad is more favorable than it was in the Bush years, but it now faces a new challenge: doubts about America’s superpower status and the belief that China either will replace or already has replaced the United States as the world’s leading superpower.
+The United States continues to receive positive ratings in much of the world, but it faces the new challenge of doubts about its superpower status.
+Publics around the world increasingly believe that China either will replace or already has replaced the U.S. as the world’s leading superpower.